jsmesami/naovoce/API.md

 ## Obtain Token [POST https://na-ovoce.cz/api/v1/token/]

-IMPORTANT: User registered with e-mail and password has to confirm her email address by visiting a link that hes been sent to her.
+IMPORTANT: User registered with e-mail and password has to confirm her email address by visiting a link that has been sent to her.
 Before that, she cannot obtain auth token.

 + Request (application/json)